galawaydude/data-place/100 operating-systems/Process Synchronization.md

 **Result:** `count` ends at **4**.
 This is also an **inconsistent** result.

-Now, basically what you saw there is a race condition, a race condition is basically a condition, when the outcome of different processes accessing shared date, depends on the relative order of their execution (i.e.e)
+Now, basically what you saw there is a race condition, a race condition is basically a condition, when the outcome of different processes accessing shared date, depends on the relative order of their execution.

+### **The Critical Section Problem

+See, no